-- who as a patient of another local GP has been for at least 6 months after being seen (for medical ethical reasons)
+- who as a patient of another local GP has been for at least 6 months after being seen (for medico-ethical reasons)

 - referred to me (as in maternity care), or

 - seen by me as supervisor at another practice or at the Maternity Unit

 - who won't ask in writing